Experienced Smithtown Car Accident Lawyer

-We represent clients who have been injured in car, truck, and other motor vehicle accidents throughout the Suffolk County area.
-Our firm has been providing dedicated representation to those who have been injured in vehicle accidents for nearly 50 years.
+Our legal team at the Law Office of Carl Maltese represents clients who have been injured in car, truck, and other motor vehicle accidents throughout the Suffolk County area.
+We have been providing dedicated representation to those who have been injured in vehicular accidents for nearly 50 years.

-- You should retain a car accident attorney immediately after the accident so that an investigation can begin.
-The other driver’s insurance company will begin gathering information on the day of the accident.
+- You should retain one of our lawyers as quickly as possible after the accident so that an investigation can begin.
+The other driver’s insurance company will begin gathering information on the day of the accident, as well.

-- In order to receive “no-fault” benefits you will need to file an application with your insurance company within 30 days of your accident.
-If your no-fault application is not correctly filed, you may be denied coverage for medical treatment and lost wages.
-We will ensure that your “no-fault” application is filed properly.
+- In order to receive no-fault benefits, you will need to file an application with your insurance company within 30 days of your accident.
+We will ensure that your no-fault application is filed correctly so that you aren’t denied coverage for medical treatment and lost wages.

 - Be prepared for the insurance carrier required to provide “no-fault” benefits to be adversarial and make obtaining medical treatment and lost wages difficult.
-We will be there in seeking to hold the “no-fault” insurance carrier accountable in compensating you for your medical bills and reimbursing you for your lost wages as provided under law.
+We will be there to help hold the “no-fault” insurance carrier accountable in compensating you for your medical bills and reimbursing you for your lost wages as provided under the law.

-Cases involving motor vehicle accidents are handled on a contingency fee basis.
-This means that you will not owe us any fees for our time and representation unless and until we achieve a settlement or a verdict at trial on your behalf.
-If there is no recovery you will not owe a fee.
+Our team of attorneys offers potential clients a free, no-obligation consultation so that we can learn about your case and advise you on your legal options for seeking recovery against those who may be responsible.
+In our office, cases involving motor vehicle accidents are handled on a contingency fee basis, which means that you will not owe us any fees for our time and representation unless we achieve a settlement or a verdict at trial on your behalf.
+If there is no recovery, you will not owe a fee.

 The Law Office of Carl Maltese has been serving clients in Smithtown and Suffolk County for nearly five decades, and we have a proven track record of results.
 To learn more about how our team can help your case, request a free consultation today by calling (631) 543-8811.